OldAntelopes/Antiquated-Engine/README.md

 --------------
 Old windows C/C++ game framework and legacy DX9 graphics engine

-The code contained here was generated over many years as part of various hobby projects largely centered around the game 'The Universal', which was a never-quite-good-enough attempt at making a distributed MMO in the early 2000s.
+The code contained here was generated over many years as part of various hobby projects largely centered around the game 'The Universal' (or 'A tractor' if you prefer), which was/is a never-quite-good-enough attempt at making a distributed MMO in the early 2000s.

-It is not well designed, well implemented, well structured or well.. anything .. it is what it is.
+It is not well designed, well implemented, well structured or well.. anything .. it just is what it is.
+Sorry, Adrian.
 Considering that most of it was written in a rush very late at night, often after a few whiskeys, its always surprising any of it works at all.
 (Which it probably doesnt)

 This github project has mostly been created for the sake of posterity rather than any expectation of practical value.

 Overall structure of the repo
 -----------------------------
 The repo consists of two main blocks of code that reflect different coding periods:
 1) **Pub** : In this folder are the core 2D/3D DX-wrapper libraries that were used in 'The Universal'.
-These evolved intermittently between 2000-2016 as the game expanded (and contracted then slowly drifted off).
+These evolved intermittently from 2000 onwards as the game expanded (and contracted then slowly drifted off, occasionally flickering briefly into life for a while whenever i'd stored up enough cash and will to quit my job).
 Each library has a primary header file and generates a .lib which is expected to be included in the main project.
 The 3 main libraries are **Engine** (3d stuff, atm model format, etc), **Interface** (2d stuff) and **CodeUtil** (Core framework).
-3) **GameCommon** : largely stems from a brief stint around 2016-2017 spent trying to form a set of generic C++ game components that could be used in new projects.
+3) **GameCommon** : largely stems from a brief stint mostly circa 2016-2017 spent trying to form a set of generic C++ game components that could be used in new projects.
 The expectation here being that a project would include the code folder(s) containing the blocks it wanted to use.
 Most of these components assume the inclusion of the Pub libraries above.
 There may even be some half-decent or usable code in some of this, but its unlikely.

 Further descriptions of whats in Pub and whats in GameCommon can be found in the readmes in the subfolders.